devidasjadhav/go-mdbus-mcp/sample/README.md

 ## Connection Management

-The server includes robust connection management:
+The server uses a per-operation connection strategy to prevent timeout issues:

-- **Automatic Reconnection**: If the connection to the Modbus server drops, the server will automatically attempt to reconnect
-- **Handler Recreation**: When reconnection fails, the server recreates the Modbus handler to ensure clean connections
+- **Per-Operation Connections**: Creates a fresh TCP connection for each read operation and closes it immediately after
+- **No Persistent Connections**: Eliminates connection timeout problems that occur with idle persistent connections
+- **Automatic Cleanup**: Connections are automatically closed using defer statements to ensure proper resource management
+- **Fresh Handler Creation**: Each operation creates a new Modbus handler for reliable communication
-- **Timeout Handling**: 10-second timeout for reliable operation with slower networks
+- **Timeout Handling**: 10-second timeout per operation for reliable operation with slower networks
-- **Debug Logging**: Detailed logs help troubleshoot connection issues
+- **Debug Logging**: Detailed logs help troubleshoot connection and communication issues

 ## Testing